hemu33662/Power_Efficiant_FloatingPoint_Adder/README.md

 1. Define the Input and Output Ports:
    - Inputs: Two single-precision floating-point numbers (A and B) encoded in IEEE 754 format.
-   - Outputs: The sum of the two numbers (Result) encoded in IEEE 754 format.
+   - Outputs: The sum of the two numbers (Result) encoded in IEEE 754 format

 2. Decode IEEE 754 Format:
    - Extract the sign bit, exponent, and mantissa from both input numbers.
-   - Normalize the mantissas by adding an implicit leading bit to the mantissa value.
+   - Normalize the mantissa by adding an implicit leading bit to the mantissa value.

 3. Align Exponents:
    - Compare the exponents of the two input numbers to determine the larger exponent.
    - Shift the mantissa of the number with the smaller exponent to align the exponents.

 4. Perform Addition:
-   - Add the aligned mantissas together, considering the sign and overflow conditions.
+   - Add the aligned mantissa together, considering the sign and overflow conditions.
    - Adjust the exponent based on the normalization and rounding requirements.
    - Handle cases where the result overflows or underflows the range of the floating-point representation.